cimentadaj/ml_socsci/docs/01_regularization.md

 Since `train` already takes care of trying all possible values, there's no need to pass a grid of lambda values.
 It is only needed to set the `tuneLength` to a number of alpha values.

+### Compare the three models graphically

+* Comment on which models is better in out-of-sample fit
+* Is it better to keep the most accurate model or a model that includes relevant confounders (even if they're relationship is somewhat weak)?

+You can find the answer to all problems [here](./answers/01_regularization.R)

 ## Bibliography